thephez/dpp-spec/docs/data-contract.md

-  ✓ should return invalid result if indexed property missing maxLength constraint ✓ should return invalid result if indexed property have to big maxLength ✓ should return valid result if Data Contract is valid
+  ✓ should return invalid result if indexed property missing maxLength constraint ✓ should return invalid result if indexed property have to big maxLength ✓ should return valid result if Data Contract is valid protocolVersion
+    ✓ should be present
+    ✓ should be an integer
+    ✓ should not be less than 0
+    ✓ should not be greater than current version (0)
   $schema
     ✓ should be present
     ✓ should be a string
     ✓ should be a particular url
   ownerId
     ✓ should be present
-    ✓ should be a string
+    ✓ should be a byte array
-    ✓ should be no less than 42 chars
+    ✓ should be no less than 32 bytes
-    ✓ should be no longer than 44 chars
+    ✓ should be no longer than 32 bytes
-    ✓ should be base58 encoded
   $id
     ✓ should be present
-    ✓ should be a string
+    ✓ should be a byte array
-    ✓ should be no less than 42 chars
+    ✓ should be no less than 32 bytes
-    ✓ should be no longer than 44 chars
+    ✓ should be no longer than 32 bytes definitions
-    ✓ should be base58 encoded
-  definitions
     ✓ may not be present
     ✓ should be an object